PlayStation Steering Wheel Guide: Everything You Need to Know

 You're not sure sim racing is a long-term hobby

-The Thrustmaster T598 offers high-end features including an Axial Flux Direct Drive motor and load-cell brake pedal set at a sub-$500 price point, bridging the gap between mid-range and premium options for PlayStation users.
+The Thrustmaster T598 offers high-end features, including an Axial Flux Direct Drive motor and magnetic pedal set, bridging the gap between mid-range and premium options for PlayStation users.

 Choose your mounting solution – Desk clamp, dedicated rig, or folding stand